-1 LVR greater than 80% is required to have Lenders Mortgage Insurance (LMI), resulting in 100% of this balance being insured.
+1. LVR greater than 80% is required to have Lenders Mortgage Insurance (LMI), resulting in 100% of this balance being insured.

-The COVID-19 pandemic economic impacts have increased the likelihood of losses due to such things as increased unemployment and potentially decreasing property prices.
-These factors have been included in the ECL model which has seen the provision increase to \$3,272k (2019: \$757k).
+COVID-19 economic impacts have continued to impact the likelihood of losses due to such things as increased unemployment and potential property price movements.
+These factors have been included in the ECL model which has seen the provision remain at \$3,272k (2020: \$3,272k).

-Given the dynamic and evolving nature of the COVID-19 pandemic, limited recent experience of the economic and financial impacts of such a pandemic, and the short duration between the declaration of the pandemic and the preparation of these financial statements, changes to the estimates and outcomes that have been applied in the measurement of the Group assets and liabilities may arise in the future.
+Given the dynamic and evolving nature of COVID-19 changes to the estimates and outcomes that have been applied in the measurement of the Group assets and liabilities may arise in the future.

-In response to the current COVID-19 pandemic, the Group has provided support to its customers by implementing a range of initiatives, such as granting deferrals of residential mortgage loan repayments to customers affected by the COVID-19 pandemic.
+In response to the current COVID-19 pandemic, the Group has provided support to its customers by implementing a range of initiatives, such as granting deferrals of residential mortgage loan repayments to customers.